Chris Knight (anthropologist): Decoding Chomsky: Science and Revolutionary Politics

 Knight's more recent book, Decoding Chomsky is a sustained exploration of Noam Chomsky's approach to science and its relationship to politics.

-Its publication in October 2016 sparked instant public controversy.
+The book's publication in October 2016 sparked instant public controversy.
 A reviewer for the US The Chronicle of Higher Education hailed it as perhaps 'the most in-depth meditation on "the Chomsky problem" ever published', recommending it as 'a compelling read'.
 In Britain, The New Scientist described Knight's controversial account as 'trenchant and compelling.'
-Chomsky responded dismissively to Knight's book in both The New York Times and The London Review of Books.